-Homemade vitamin C gummies
+Homemade Vitamin C Gummies

-I’m all about supporting my immune system, and these delicious, homemade vitamin C gummies are a super helpful way to ward off the common cold.
+I’m all for supporting my immune system, and these delicious, homemade vitamin C gummies are a super helpful way to ward off the common cold.
 They also give you an awesome citrusy burst of energy to start your day, something a busy mom like myself can certainly appreciate!

 I am a big fan of gummy candies but not so much a fan of all the artificial colors, flavors and who knows what else found in the gummies you find in stores.
 I figured, why not make my own homemade gummies?